lvgl/docs_old/en/object-types/label.md

 Labels are able to show text from a **static array**.
 Use: `lv_label_set_static_text(label, char_array)`.
 In this case, the text is not stored in the dynamic memory but the given array is used directly instead.
-Keep in my the array can't be a local variable which destroys when the function exits.
+Keep in mind that the array can't be a local variable which destroys when the function exits.

 You can also use a **raw character array** as label text.
 The array doesn't have to be `\0` terminated.
 In this case, the text will be saved to the dynamic memory.